Bakaras/vtscan/README.md

 qr/(?:Virus found|Detected as) (.+)/m ],
 ```

-To make the test with the eicar.com,
+To make detection test with the eicar.com,
 add the following to /etc/magic:
 ```
 0	search/128	EICAR-STANDARD-ANTIVIRUS	Eicar test file